suzannejmatthews/PDC-Unplugged/content/activities/ParallelGarbageCollection.md

 ### Algorithms Topics

+* Know Asynchrony: Understand asynchrony as exhibited on a distributed platform, its strengths (no need for synchs) and pitfalls (the danger of race conditions)
 * Comprehend Graph Search Algorithms: Know how to carry out BFS- and DFS-like parallel search in a graph or solution space (1 hour)

 ---